sparkflows/sparkflows-docs/docs/configuration/running-spark-standalone.rst

    :align: center

-Now goto application and try to run any workflows
+Now go to application and try to run any workflows
 -------------------------------------------------------

   .. figure:: ../_assets/user-guide/spark_standalone_workflow_executions.PNG